cobaltspeech/sdk-luna/docs-src/content/autogen-doc-luna-proto.md

 ### Message: SynthesizeRequest
-The top-level message sent by the client for the `Synthesize` method.
+The top-level message sent by the client for the `Synthesize` and `SynthesizeStream` methods.

 | Field | Type | Label | Description |